 Can decade-old bumps be reduced in size?
 I began asking myself this after I’d been taking Serrapeptase for about six weeks in the hope that Serrapeptase affects bumps, for the better.

 Because my periodontist had told me that the Ibuprofen I was taking was weakening my jaw bone where I have an infection from old dental implants, I began using Serrapeptase and stopped using Ibuprofen.

 I have been taking two to three Serrapeptase capsules during the night.
-They are supposed to be taken on an empty stomach and during the day it’s complicated to figure out three hours after eating before I take one and then no eating, or drinking coffee or tea till an hour after the Serrapeptase.
+You’re supposed to take them on an empty stomach ~ during the day it’s complicated to figure out three hours after eating, then no eating, or drinking coffee or tea, till an hour after Serrapeptase.
 Taking Serrapeptase during the night is the easiest way for me to comply with the no food before and after suggestion.

 Actually, I take one an hour after I take my melatonin to sleep.
 Then I take one when I wake up in the middle of the night and the third I take in the morning and then wait an hour to have my coffee.

 I have a similar bump on my left leg in an almost identical place, near my calf.
 I have had these for over a decade and went to the doctor about them early on.
 Dr. Keith told me they were nothing serious and not to worry.

 When I asked about having them removed, because they are unsightly, she said the scar wouldn’t be much better.
 So, I still have them, and they enlarged over the years.

 But, since I’ve been taking Serrapeptase as an alternative to Ibuprofen, they seem to be getting smaller.
 In particular they seem to be much less raised.